Operation Steinbock: 14/15 March

 On the night of the 14/15 March 1944 bomber crews were briefed to attack London again.
 This time the target was Whitehall with Buckingham Palace being marked out as a special target.
-The bombers were ordered to congregate over the North Sea, north west of Rotterdam at 16,400 ft.
+The bombers were ordered to form up over the North Sea, north west of Rotterdam at 16,400 ft.
 The attacking force was to cross the coast at Leiston and turn south using Cambridge as a waypoint.
-Once the bombs had been dropped the pilots were ordered to exit British airspace at Beachy Head.
+Once the bombs had been dropped the pilots were ordered to leave England at Beachy Head.
 For the first time, the Luftwaffe attempted a diversion during Steinbock.
 Until this operation, deception was limited to the wholesale use of Düppel.
 Peltz ordered the Fw 190s of SKG 10 to fly a diversion sortie over Plymouth fifteen minutes ahead of the planned attack.
 Fw 190 pilots carried flares to encourage the British to think that the port town was the primary target.

-The operation was poorly executed; bomber units were prompt in getting airborne and the fighters were late.
-By the time the Fw 190s were closing on Plymouth the vanguard, if not the bulk, of the conventional German bombers were over the English coast in the north east.
-The mass use of Düppel was rendered ineffective because of the sheer number of British radar units able to scan the skies.
+The operation was poorly executed; bomber units were prompt in taking off and the fighters were late.
+By the time the Fw 190s were approaching Plymouth the first of the bombers were over the English coast in the north east.
+The mass use of Düppel was not effective because of the large number of British radar units in service.
 It was quickly determined that the main attack was occurring in the north.
 British radar operators were suspicious of the small number and high speed of the southern intruders, which alerted them to its diversionary function.

 The bombers reached the target and dropped their bombs but little damage was done.
 In the Belgravia district, some damage was done by exploding high explosives.
 One notable casualty was Muriel Wright, the girlfriend of Ian Fleming the future novelist, who at that time was serving as a naval intelligence officer.
 A bomb fell through the roof of her apartment and killed her.
 She was the only casualty in Westminster.
 Around 162 tons of bombs were dropped on London.
 54 boroughs reported 390 fires.
 Paddington, Westminster, Marylebone, St Pancras and Bloomsbury were damaged.
 Bombs also fell in Hyde Park.
 In Drayton Park, Highbury, in the borough of Islington, 26 people were killed, more than half the night's total fatalities.
 Two bombs damaged 100 houses in Worthing while there were reports of strafing from German aircraft with incendiary rounds which burnt out a furniture depository.

 The Luftwaffe lost 19 aircraft.
 KG 2 lost three bombers, KG 6 lost two while KG 30 lost six.
 KG 54 lost one bomber while KG 51 lost two Me 410s.
 SKG 10 suffered the loss of three Fw 190s.
 Six are known to have been shot down by Mosquitos and another by ground fire.
 Four further claims of German aircraft destroyed, plus one probable, were made which cannot be attributed to a particular loss.
 33 German airmen were posted as killed in action on the operation, 13 were listed as missing while six were captured.